Turn Every Place You Visit into a Story

 Long before I ever thought about building software, I was already getting stuck inside it.

 As photography became increasingly digital, my curiosity shifted from images to the systems shaping them.
-I spent years working closely with Adobe, helping develop tools that quietly changed how photographers work—from bringing RAW editing to the iPad to refining features like Enhance Details in Lightroom Classic.
+I spent years working closely with Adobe, helping develop tools that quietly changed how photographers work — including some of the same mobile workflows I’d been stress‑testing on the road, like bringing serious RAW editing to the iPad.
 At its best, software felt invisible.
 It stayed out of the way and helped photographers see more clearly, without telling them what to see.

 Over time, the direction changed.
 Software stopped supporting decisions and started making them.
 Taste was replaced with defaults.
 Voice was smoothed away in the name of efficiency.
 The technology accelerated, but the intent behind it thinned.
 That’s when I realized the problem wasn’t AI itself; it was who it was being built for.

-I didn’t arrive at this moment by accident, and I didn’t arrive at AI photography untested or uncritical.
-I’ve been in the room—shaping tools, advising teams, watching how creative software evolves when speed outruns care.
+I didn’t arrive at this moment by accident, and I didn’t arrive at AI in photography untested or uncritical.
+I’ve been in the room — shaping tools, advising teams, and watching how creative software evolves when speed outruns care.
 That experience taught me something simple and stubborn: technology should sharpen human vision, not replace it.

-After years of helping build tools for others, it became clear that if photography software was going to stay honest, it needed to be built from a different place.
+After years of helping build tools for others, it became clear that if photography software was going to stay honest, it needed to be built from a different place — one grounded in the realities of a working photographer’s life, not just in the priorities of a product roadmap.

 After years of teaching post-processing and collaborating with software and tech companies, one thing became impossible to ignore: editing software kept getting more complicated and increasingly disconnected from the way photographers actually think, feel, and work.